liznear/leveldb-from-scratch/README.md

 easily done by maintaining a global counter in memory.
 The tricky part is what to do when the server restarts.
 In this case, we need to initialize the counter to one plus the max `GEN` in the file system.

+# Step 4: Read SSTable (without any fancy optimization)

+This step is a simple sequential scan of the SSTable.
+No fancy stuff like index, bloom filter, etc. It has been done in tests of previous steps.